alana-gaughan/COE-352-Project-1/README.md

 # COE-352-Project-1

+## Summary
+This project has two parts.
+The first part is to create a function that calculates the singular value decomposition for any mxn matrix.
+The second part is to solve an equilibrium spring mass system with linear algebra.

+For part one, the function takes in an mxn numpy array and returns the 3 matrices that make up the singular value decomposition (U, V, Sigma) such that A = U * Sigma * V^T. It also returns the matrix inverse and the matrixes condition number.
+This functionality is used later in part two.

+In part two, we imagined a spring mass system optionally connected to the the cieling and/or the floor.
+The function takes in a list of masses, a list of spring constants and a list of boundary conditions.
+I made the assumption that there wouldn't be a spring which connected to empty air, so I didn't include the user input for number of masses/springs as it would be specified by the mass and spring number vector.
+Then the function is able to calculate displacement of masses, elongation of the springs, and internal stresses.
+It also returns the condition number of the system.

 ## Results
 When the code for SVD decomposition is run, it compares my find_SVD() function with functions from various other Python libraries.
 It tests the results on 3 matrices of 3 different sizes.
 Below is the reformatted printed output.